-The Makoto Intravascular Imaging SystemTM is designed to identify lipid core containing plaques of interest, through blood, in the coronary arteries of a beating heart via a scanning coronary catheter.
+The Makoto Intravascular Imaging SystemTM is designed to identify lipid core containing plaques of interest, through blood, in the coronary arteries of a beating heart via the DualproTM IVUS+NIRS Imaging Catheter.
 The system uses near-infrared spectroscopy (NIRS) to identify the chemical composition of the artery wall as an aid to the interventional cardiologist in assessing coronary plaques.
 The fundamental basis of this imaging capability is the principle of diffuse reflectance spectroscopy, which is well established and used in many scientific disciplines.